xshthkr/EcoBin/README.md

 ## Custom Modules
-- `classification.py`: This module is responsible for classifying waste images using the K-Nearest Neighbors (KNN) algorithm.
-It loads the KNN model, preprocesses the input image, and predicts the class of the waste.
+- `classification.py`: This module is responsible for classifying waste images using the k-Nearest Neighbors (kNN) algorithm.
+It loads the kNN model, preprocesses the input image, and predicts the class of the waste.
 - `image_capture.py`: This module captures and saves a frame image from the webcam to a specified path.
 - `motor_controller.py`: This module controls a DC motor.
 - `servo_controller.py`: This module controls one or more servo motors.